inkarkat/desktop/README.md

 ### full-window-title-report

+You can use this to get an overview about what you've done today so far, or to cover larger timespans of the past.
+But this is mostly used for the automatically generated email reports.

+### email-window-title-report

 This is intended to be installed as an (ana)cron job to run daily.
-When using for myself, I can just symlink it:
+When using it for myself, I can just symlink it:

-    $ sudo ln -s ~/Unixhome/bin/ingo/shell-windows/config/email-window-title-report /etc/cron.daily/email-window-title-report
+    $ sudo ln -s {~/bin/ingo/shell-windows/etc/email-window-title-report,/etc/cron.daily}/email-window-title-report-job

-The script will relaunch itself (`REPORTER_USER`) when it is started under the superuser.
+(The script will relaunch itself as myself when it is started under the superuser by cron.)

-To customize the reporting, create a wrapper file `/etc/cron.daily/email-window-title-report-somebody` instead.

-- The user for which the reporting is done is specified as `REPORTEE_USER`; the user who runs the report needs to have read access to that user's reports.
-- The (comma-separated) recipient(s) of the report are specified by `REPORT_EMAIL`.

-    #!/bin/sh
-    REPORTEE_USER=somebody REPORT_EMAIL=somebody@example.com exec ~/Unixhome/bin/ingo/shell-windows/config/email-window-title-report

-- A different `REPORTER_USER` can do the reporting; however, that user then needs to have my Unixhome installed in their home directory.
+#### configuration

+Reporting needs at least the recipient email address.
+You can use one of the example configurations in the [config/email-window-title-report/](config/email-window-title-report/) subdirectory, or create your own; [config/email-window-title-report/template.conf](config/email-window-title-report/template.conf) documents all possible values.
+This must be copied into `~/.config/email-window-title-report/*.conf`; each shell script there is sourced and triggers one report.